 Florida Ethics Rules require all Divorce Attorneys to present Collaborative Law as an option to potential Family Law Clients during the initial consultation.
 However, not all Family Law Attorneys have Collaborative experience or training.

-All of our Orlando Divorce Attorneys at The Marks Law Firm are Collaboratively trained and are active members of The Collaborative Family Law Group of Central Florida.
+All of our Orlando Lawyers at The Marks Law Firm, P.A. – Family Law & Divorce Attorneys are Collaboratively trained and are active members of The Collaborative Family Law Group of Central Florida.
 Our Team recognizes the true value of this process.